ceramic-sf/quick-boi-source/bolq.md

 Particles that exist in other universes can be combined with particles in our universe.
 Putting information on those particles can allow algorithms to do multiple things simultaneously.
 ```

 The basis of the algorithm is to cause the information-carrying variables in some of the [qubits](#qubit) to acquire both their values simultaneously.
-Consequently, regarding those qubits as a register, the number of seperate instances of the register as a whole is large (for n qubits, registers is 2^n).
+Consequently, regarding those qubits as a register, the number of separate instances of the register as a whole is large (for n qubits, registers is 2^n).
 Then for a period classic computations are formed, where waves of differentiation spread to some of the other qubits.
 Hence information is processed separately in each of the vast numbers of autonomous histories.
 Finally an interference process involving all the affected qubits combines the information in those histories into a single history.
 Because of the intervening computation which has processed the information, the final state is not the same as the initial one.
 The information is some function of the original information.

 *Connected information encoded units (qubits) can be caused to interfere in a controlled way.
 This allows the number of concurrent computations to rise exponentially (2^n) with the qubit count.*